codepath/android_guides/Progress-Bar-Custom-View.md

 To make our progress bar animate when set, we'll overload `setProgress` to take an additional boolean flag for whether or not to animate filling of the progress bar.

-We'll define a new member `ValueAnimator mBarAnimator;` to animate our progress value.
+We'll define a new member `ValueAnimator barAnimator;` to animate our progress value.
 When `setProgress` is called, and the flag for animation is set, we'll initialize and start the animator with the new progress value:

 ```java
 barAnimator = ValueAnimator.ofFloat(0, 1);